On the Normalization of Confusion Matrices: Methods and Geometric Interpretations: INTRODUCTION

+\textbf{Importance sampling.} Normalization can be viewed as applying an importance sampling strategy: it reweights each label–prediction pair to match a desired distribution—for instance, balancing labels via row normalization.

+\textbf{Model representation.} Normalization is also related to how the model encodes class representations.
+We show empirically that the overlap of class clusters in the latent space corresponds—depending on how it is measured—to a particular form of normalized confusion matrix.

+Standard and bi normalizations can thus be interpreted through these perspectives, providing additional probabilistic and geometric meaning.

-Our contributions are as follows: \begin{itemize} \item We demonstrate that bistochastic normalization generalizes row and column normalizations and satisfies key expected properties. \item We establish a link between confusion matrix normalizations-$\row$, $\col$, $\all$, and $\bis$-and class representations in the model’s latent space, offering a clearer meaning of normalized confusion matrices. \item We empirically show that bistochastic normalization reveals class similarities more effectively than other normalization methods and supports our geometric interpretation. \end{itemize}
+Our main contributions are: \begin{itemize}[noitemsep, topsep=0pt] \item We show that bi-normalization generalizes row and column normalizations while satisfying key expected properties. \item We establish connections between confusion matrix normalizations—$\row$, $\col$, $\all$, and $\bis$—and both importance sampling and class representations in the model’s latent space, offering clearer interpretations of normalized confusion matrices. \item We provide empirical evidence that bi-normalization reveals class similarities more effectively than other normalization methods and supports our geometric interpretation. \end{itemize}